-Tips for First Time Attendees
+Tips for First-Time Attendees

-Prior to Conference:
+Prior to the Conference:

 - Try to attend a few sessions outside of your area or specialty.

-- Pack sensible shoes and plan to dress in layers.
+- Pack “sensible shoes” and plan to dress in layers.

-- Arrive at the conference as early as you can manage in order to settle and probe before your days become too hectic.
+- Arrive at the conference as early as you can manage so you can settle in and “get the lay of the land” before your days become too hectic.

 - At sessions, sit in the front so a speaker notices you.
 Don’t be afraid to speak up and ask questions and be noticed.
 Network.

 - When you attend a session, don’t sit with friends.
 Sit down and meet someone new on either side of you—you never know where this will lead.